-Compiled here is a list of some of the grandest cases of stupidity and laziness by some of the most infamous killers who have ever roamed the earth.
+Compiled here is a list of some of the grandest cases of stupidity and laziness by some of the most infamous killers to have roamed the earth.
 Some of the psychos on this list seemed to want to be caught, while others were genuinely baffled when their own hubris led to their capture.
 Some of these killers were arrested after asking the police for advice and others when their crimes hit too close to home, but all of them were caught because of their own sloppiness.

 The BTK Killer's next mistake would not only land him in the gullibility Hall of Fame but also in prison.
 In one of his letters to the police, Rader asked if a floppy disk could be traced back to the computer it was used on.
 The police responded in an ad in the local paper and told him it could not.
 Of course, that was a lie.
 A few weeks later, he sent a floppy disk to a local television station.
-It was given to the police, who quickly tracked the disk back to a computer, used at Christ Lutheran Church, by someone named “Dennis.”
+It was given to the police, who quickly tracked the disk back to a computer used at Christ Lutheran Church by someone named “Dennis.”
 An Internet search revealed that a man named “Dennis Rader” was, in fact, president of the church council.
 The police then went to Rader’s house where they found a black Jeep Cherokee parked outside.

-Andrei Romanovich Chikatilo, known as the Butcher of Rostov, was a Russian serial killer who sexually assaulted, killed, and mutilated at least 52 women and children between 1978 and 1990.
+Andrei Romanovich Chikatilo, known as the "Butcher of Rostov," was a Russian serial killer who sexually assaulted, killed, and mutilated at least 52 women and children between 1978 and 1990.